 A car which had made a mistake at a fork in the road suddenly switched lanes and caused an accident.

-Although 終わる and 終える are intrinsically the intransitive and transitive verbs for “to end/finish” respectively, the difference between them is actually not this simplistic.
-There are in fact three primary patterns with them that you must learn.
+Although 終わる and 終える are intrinsically the intransitive and transitive verbs for “to end/finish” respectively, the two do overlap with each other, resulting in the three following patterns:

 I finished practice.